 The Zodiac Killer would eventually lay claim to the abduction on July 24th 1970: "This is the Zodiac speaking.

 I am rather unhappy because you people will not wear some nice ( Zodiac symbol inserted ) buttons.
 So now I have a little list, starting with that woeman + her baby that I gave a rather intersting ride for a coupple howers one evening a few months back that ended in my burning her car where I found them".
 But was it really Zodiac?

-01.50 am- After 2 hours driving around Tracy, CA, Kathleen Johns escapes into vineyard.
+01.50 am- After 2 hours and 30 minutes driving around Tracy, CA, Kathleen Johns escapes into vineyard.

 01.55 am- Semi-truck arrives, Kathleen Johns reluctant to seek help from the male driver.